 Insurers can boost policyholder retention by offering more relevant, convenient service that’s tailored to their needs.
 However, there are some additional strategies directly focused on driving retention that insurance companies can try out, such as implementing loyalty programs.
 Insurers may consider offering rewards, discounts, or exclusive benefits to thank policyholders for their loyalty, helping to boost renewals and reduce churn.

-2. Use More Flexible Products
+2. Provide More Flexible Products

 According to a recent Deloitte study, more business insurance customers are looking for greater levels of flexibility in their insurance products and policies.